 If the appeal goes forward, a gameplay coordinator will gather information on the situation from the head referee.
 USQ may also seek information from assistant referees, team captains, and anyone else who has further information on the appealed game.

 Once the final decision is made, the involved teams will receive an e-mail with that decision as well as the reason behind the decision.
 If an appeal succeeds, the appealed game is struck from the record and excluded from the rankings.

 One of the three pillars of USQ is competition.
 As such, it is essential that USQ sponsors official competitions that are fun, fair, and competitive.
 The Fair Play policy has been put in place to ensure the authenticity of USQ contests.

-In the case of a breach of the Fair Play policy, USQ may choose to invalidate any games involved in the breach.
+In the case of a breach of the Fair Play policy, USQ may choose to invalidate any games involved in the breach, removing them from the standings and season play requirements for the teams involved.
 Anyone intentionally breaching the Fair Play policy will also be subject to USQ Player Disciplinary policy.

-- Betting: It is against USQ rules to bet money on any game or tournament you are participating in as player, coach, or referee.
+- Betting: It is against USQ rules to bet money on any game or tournament you are participating in as player, coach, staff, or official.